Savin Hill Cove

 Please note that this area is contaminated and closed to shellfishing.
 All shellfishing is prohibited.

-The oysters were both European oysters (Ostrea edulis) and native Eastern Oysters (Crassostrea virginica).
-From their sizes, we estimate the oysters ranged from 6 months to 5-6 years old.
-Finding young oyster specimens attached to stones and blue mussels suggests these oysters were here for at least from 2010 year's spawning.
-The oysters were found in areas where ground water is seeping out into the cove creating small channels, where substrate (bottom) is firmer and lacks accumulation of silt and mud, therefore providing more suitable conditions for oysters attache as spats and to survive.
+The oysters found in the Cove are both European oysters (Ostrea edulis) and native Eastern Oysters (Crassostrea virginica).
+From their sizes, we estimate the native oysters range from 6 months to 5-6 years old.
+The oysters were found in areas where ground water is seeping out into the cove creating small channels, where substrate (bottom) is firmer and lacks accumulation of silt and mud, therefore providing more suitable conditions for oysters to attach as spats and to survive.

-Presently, we have established and begun testing how the presence of a floating island can help buffer the shoreline and improve water quality.
+We have also installed the first floating island and planted 2 inch cord grass (Spartina alterniflora) to help buffer the shoreline and improve water quality.
 Floating islands are made of a non-toxic PET plastic matrix that has holes for plants to grow on/in.
 We are in the early monitoring phases with the island and come springtime, we plan to plant Spartina spp. and monitor its impacts on the area.

 "Shifting Shorelines of Savin Hill Cove (GIS Landuse/Landcover mapping)" (Presentation PDF)